atmsillinois/uiuc-atmos-computing/docs/source/cesm/out_of_box_cesm.rst

 Make batch
 ============
-Try ``cp /data/keeling/a/mailes2/CESM/cesm1_2_1/scripts/ccsm_utils/Machines/mkbatch.keeling .``
+In the file ``CESM/cesm1_2_1/scripts/ccsm_utils/Machines/mkbatch.keeling`` Copy and paste any of the missing chunks of code below:

-Check the time limit is set to one day:
+1. Check the time limit is set to one day:

 ``set tlimit = "1-00:00:00"``

-Under the first USERDEFINED section, it should look like below.
+2. Under the first USERDEFINED section, it should look like below.

 .. code-block:: xml